study-ORCATech-cloud/cicd-labs/GitHub-Actions/README.md

     *   Lab 10 requires configuring GitHub Environments (`canary`, `production`).
     *   **Important:** You must configure these secrets and environments in the settings of **your forked repository**, not the original one.

-6.  **Solutions:**
+6.  **Learn by Doing:**
-    *   Each lab directory contains a `solutions.md` file with the complete working code and explanations.
-Refer to this if you get stuck or want to verify your answers.
+    *   Each lab provides complete, working workflow configurations that demonstrate production-ready CI/CD patterns.
+    *   Focus on understanding how each workflow works and the GitHub Actions features being demonstrated.

 ---